flaturtha/64-testaments/madness-of-krill/madness_v2.md

 “In fact, my young friend, I believe you can be of great help to me.
 Alone, I cannot defeat this man.
 And he recently corrupted my young apprentice, my devadasi.
 With her, I could have performed a ritual that would bring back to life my priests, who would fight against the demons he has summoned.
 Perhaps you can help me in her place.”

-I realized he was still talking as I drifted.

 “I ...
 I ... ”

 “It is not dangerous, nor does it require anything of you.
 I will only borrow your strength to aid me in summoning the dead priests from their prison in the realm of nightmares where they were cast by this evil man’s magic.
 But first we must recover the sacred idol.”

 “The sacred ... “

-“It will allow me to capture, borrow, your strength to perform the ritual.”
+“It will allow me to capture --- borrow --- your strength to perform the ritual.”

 “Where is it?”

-“After the destruction of the temple, it was lost for many years.
-It recently was donated to the British Museum.”
+“After the destruction of the temple, it was lost for many years; I feared it would never be found.
+It recently was donated to the British Museum.
+It is vital that we recover it before he learns of its significance, if he is not already aware.”

 I didn’t know what to think. *Had he just said we needed to steal the idol from the British Musuem?
 A heist?*